-The Gallatin is fishing great on attractor dry flies with bead droppers.
 Nymphing the deeper runs with a stonefly on top and a smaller mayfly nymph on point is also very effective.
-The Gallatin should continue to provide great fishing for the next few weeks.
+The Gallatin River should continue to provide great fishing for the next few weeks.
 The trout are still in the softer water along banks, rocks and it tailouts.
 Fishing is best in the later morning and mid afternoon when water temps are ideal and trigger hatches.
 Trout are eating both dries and nymphs.
 Attractor dry flies are just starting to produce and a dropper rig is a nice option.
 In the deeper runs try running a nymph rig with a stonefly trailed by a smaller bead head attractor nymph.
 Cover a lot of water but pay attention to where you are finding trout.
-They are still giving preference to slower flows while the water temps are rising and are not in the fastest riffles yet.
-The wade fishing can still be challenging with the higher flows.
+They are often still giving preference to slower flows while the water temps are rising and are not all in the fast riffles yet.
+The wade fishing can still be challenging even with the lower flows.

 Flies for the Gallatin River for the Next Few Weeks: